JetBrains/Qodana/topics/taint-analysis.md

 <img src="taint-analysis.png" dark-src="taint-analysis_dark.png" width="706" alt="Taint analysis diagram" border-effect="line"/>

-Between a source and a sink, tainted data can travel through various **passthrough** functions which calls are also marked as tainted if the input data was initially marked as tainted.
+Between a source and a sink, tainted data can travel through various **passthrough** functions whose calls are also marked as tainted if the input data was initially marked as tainted.
 The **sanitizer** functions can be used to make data safe for further processing through several approaches like data sanitization or data transformation to a safe state.